Our staff will respond to your query promptly and provide detailed information to your questions.

 - Experience Norway's beautiful fjords, charming ports, and rare wildlife under the Midnight Sun or spectacular Northern Lights

 - Be accompanied by an expert Expedition Team.
-The Expedition teams are present on 9 of the 11 Hurtigruten ships along the Norwegian coast (all except MS Lofoten and MS Vesterålen), and are included in your voyage
+The Expedition teams are present the 7 Coastal Hurtigruten ships along the Norwegian coast, and are included in your voyage

 - Expedition with likeminded adventurers who value personal growth and exploring over luxury

 - Arrive Bergen and transfer to your hotel

 - Embarkation in Bergen

 - Ålesund and Geirangerfjord

 - Be enlightened by the Medieval Spirit - The Royal City of Trondheim